teungri/GitTkCvsVersionTree/README.md

 The develop branch contained a lot of new functionality.
 The 2 product release branches contained a lot of improvements etc, while the develop branch lags a lot behind.
-Once the product release branches were ready, merging them into develop ended up in removing the new functionality into the develop branch.
+Once the product release branches were ready, merging them into develop ended up in removing the new functionality from the develop branch.
 Eventually I had to cherry pick the commits from the release branches to get a decent develop branch.

 The rootcause of this problem was that a colleague branched new functionality from a wrong root branch by accident due